About

 Gameplay overview

-The primary mechanic of FF is capturing points of interests and taking control over territories in an open world environment.
-A successful takeover will require from you:
+The primary mechanic of FF is capturing points of interest and taking control of territories in an open-world environment.
+A successful takeover will require you to:

-• building and developing FOBs in strategic locations
+• build and develop FOBs in strategic locations

-• stocking up on supplies, captured vehicles and gear
+• stock up on supplies, captured vehicles, and gear

-• raising money, because to wage war you need three things: money, money and a little bit of money on top of that
+• raise money, because to wage war you need three things: money, money, and a little bit of money on top of that

-• gathering local population support to ensure you are not going into the battle alone
+• gather local population support to ensure you are not going into battle alone

-• balancing resistance activity against threat from the enemy
+• balance resistance activity against threats from the enemy

 Project goals

-• create an ultimate go-to single player experience in Arma Reforger
+• create the ultimate go-to single-player experience in Arma Reforger

 • fill the Arma Reforger niche of persistent campaign game modes known from Arma 3